goblimey/learn-unix/README.md

     cd learn-unix

-    docker build .
+    docker build . -t unixlearn

 That last command will take a few minutes.
 It will produce output showing what it's doing.
 If all goes well, the last line should be something like:

     Successfully built 68b1841290ef
+    Successfully tagged unixlearn:latest

-which means that it's built a docker image with ID 68b1841290ef.
+The first of those lines means that docker has built an image with ID 68b1841290ef.
 You get a different image ID each time you run this command.
 (You should only have to run it once.)

+The second line says that the image is tagged with the name "unixlearn".
+You can refer to it by this name rather than the image name.

 Run the image like so:

-    docker run -it --entrypoint=/bin/bash 6b9a7da1af64
+    docker run -it --entrypoint=/bin/bash unixlearn

 which produces a prompt like this: